sekulovskin/research-archive-masters-thesis/README.md

    -  `combined_nlvl1.csv` contains the results from the second part of the simulation study (using FML est. and N = number of level 1 observations);
    -  `combined_nlvl2.csv` contains the results from the second part of the simulation study (using FML est. and N = number of level 2 observations);
    -  `combined_n-icc.csv` contains the results from the second part of the simulation study (using FML est. and N = ICC-based N_eff);
+    -  `combined_BF_99.csv` contains the results from the third part of the simulation study where it is required for the BF = 99 when the effect size is zero.

    - `simulation_nlvl1.csv` contains the average BF, fit and complexity along with a 95% interval for each of the 16 categories calculated using FML and N = number of level 1 observations (not presented in the thesis, but included such that researchers can easily check the results);
    - `simulation_nlvl2.csv` contains the average BF, fit and complexity along with a 95% interval for each of the 16 categories calculated using FML and N = number of level 2 observations (not presented in the thesis, but included such that researchers can easily check the results);
    - `simulation_n-icc.csv` contains the average BF, fit and complexity along with a 95% interval for each of the 16 categories calculated using FML and N = ICC-based N_eff (not presented in the thesis, but included such that researchers can easily check the results);
    -  `combined_BF_REML.csv` contains the results from the simulation study plotted in Figures 6 and 7 (using REML est. and MI-based N_eff);
+   -  `simulation-RMLE.csv` contains the average BF, fit and complexity along with a 95% interval for each of the 16 categories calculated using REML and N = MI-based N_eff (not presented in the thesis, but included such that researchers can easily check the results);
-   -  `simulation-RMLE.ccv` contains the average BF, fit and complexity along with a 95% interval for each of the 16 categories calculated using REML and N = MI-based N_eff (not presented in the thesis, but included such that researchers can easily check the results);
+   - `simulation_BF_99.csv` contains the average BF, fit and complexity along with a 95% interval for each of the 16 categories calculated by requiring BF = 99 when the effect size is zero and using REML and N = MI-based N_eff (not presented in the thesis, but included such that researchers can easily check the results);

 ### *Wrapper_function*